-Literary Delaware is centered at the University of Delaware in Newark.
-Enrollment at the University of Delaware is more than 24,000 students, comprising most of Newark.
+Literary Newark is centered at the University of Delaware, a college town where enrollment is more than 24,000 students, comprising most of Newark.

 Besides housing the archive of writer Alice Moore Dunbar-Nelson and being the university where science fiction writer Steve Alten’s scientific wonder flourished, it has unusual and distinct literary treasures, such as historic diaries, journals, ships’ logs, recipe books, travel narratives, memoirs, etc., of the region acquired singly by the University of Delaware Library, according to its website.